Gordon Chesney Wilson

 Lieutenant-Colonel Gordon Chesney Wilson MVO (3 August 1865 – 6 November 1914) was a British Army officer and husband of the war correspondent Lady Sarah Wilson.
 As an Eton College student he assisted in thwarting Roderick Maclean's assassination attempt on Queen Victoria in 1882, before joining the Royal Horse Guards in 1887.
-Wilson was promoted quickly, and as a captain was appointed aide-de-camp to Robert Baden-Powell at the start of the Boer War, in which role he served through the Siege of Mafeking.
+Wilson was promoted quickly, and as a captain was appointed aide-de-camp to Robert Baden-Powell at the start of the Second Boer War, in which role he served through the Siege of Mafeking.
 He was created a Member of the Royal Victorian Order in 1901.

 During the inter-war years Wilson joined his friend Winston Churchill on a fact-finding trip to East Africa, and then participated in a controversial treasure hunting expedition in Jerusalem.
 Having been promoted to lieutenant-colonel in 1907, when the First World War began in 1914 Wilson took the Royal Horse Guards to the Western Front.
 Fighting in the First Battle of Ypres, on 6 November 1914 he was shot in the head and killed while repelling a German breakthrough at Kleine Zillebeke.

 Early life

 Gordon Chesney Wilson was born at the Longerenong homestead, near Horsham, Victoria, in Australia, on 3 August 1865.
 He was the eldest son of the politician and philanthropist Sir Samuel Wilson and Jean née Campbell.
+He had three younger brothers, including the Olympian Herbert Haydon Wilson, and three sisters.
 The elder Wilson was an ex-miner who had made a fortune as a pastoralist, and the family spent time in both England and Australia.
-In 1877 Wilson was enrolled at Melbourne Grammar School, but around two years later his family moved to England permanently, and Wilson was sent to Eton College.
+In 1877 Wilson was enrolled at Melbourne Grammar School, but around two years later he moved to England, attending Eton College.

 On 2 March 1882 Wilson was present with another schoolboy at Windsor railway station when Roderick Maclean attempted to assassinate Queen Victoria; the two boys attacked Maclean with their umbrellas and assisted in detaining him.
 Victoria visited Eton on 6 March to receive an address, and shook their hands in thanks.
 Some accounts report that Victoria also promised the boys commissions in the British Army.
 Wilson was one of the witnesses later brought to Maclean's trial.
 He went on to study at Christ Church, Oxford, in 1885.